JoelShine/Jarvis-v2.0/README.md

 This project is an example of a virtual assistant like **Siri**, **Cortana**, **Google Assistant** etc. A virtual assistant helps us to control the computer more efficiently and faster.
 It will be a great experience using Jarvis-v2.0 as it includes a great deal of modules to control the computer.
 Note that there is both a male voice version and female voice version for jarvis.

+## Bits and Bytes of the project

+Some of the project details are given below :
+1 ) Demo of Jarvis's very own Multimedia player (works perfectly) - In this [link](https://screenrec.com/share/3BD1q5AT9R).
+    Please note that you cannot play **".mp4"** videos in this player if you don't have this application called K-Lite Codec Pack Basic.
+Version is not necessarily be the same, but you have to download it.
+It only works with .avi or .mp4 if you don't download K-Lite Codec Pack Basic.
+    This is the link to the download - https://files3.codecguide.com/K-Lite_Codec_Pack_1590_Basic.exe

 ## To improve this project

 You can join in my discussions in github itself so that you can give suggestions regarding this project to make it wonderful even more.
 At the time being, this project can only be run in console and don't have a GUI.
 So you can talk about adding a GUI (Graphical User Interface) to this project so that it will be even more elegent looking, just like Tony Stark's.
 Feel free to comment and start any issues you face.